Brno Circuit: Modern circuit

 The current 5.403 km permanent road racing circuit was opened on 18 July 1987.
 It lies north of Kyvalka, within the bounds of the circuit used in the 1930s, but not incorporating any of the public roads.
 The motorcycle race moved to the new circuit and regained its status as a round of the world championship.
 A World Sports Car Championship race was held in 1988, and a round of the A1 Grand Prix series in 2006.
 It was also the location of the 24H Epilog of Brno (previously 6 Hours of Brno).

 The annual Motorcycle Grand Prix of the Czech Republic is the circuit's most important event.
 It has been held here since 1950 and is the most famous motor race in the Czech Republic.
 The race is part of the World Grand Prix in the years of 1965–1982, 1987–1991, 1993–2020, 2025-2029.

 The FIA World Touring Car Championship, FIA GT1 World Championship, Formula Two and the Superbike World Championship also raced at the circuit.

 The Czech Republic Motorcycle Grand Prix was more of a promoter event than a profit-raiser itself.
 Since tobacco advertising has been banned in 2007, it is common among the other MotoGP events.
 Since August 2023, the circuit is owned by the Czech company Shakai.

+On 29 April 2026, the circuit's name is changed as CREDITAS Autodrom Brno.